issalig/galaksija/roms/README.md

 ## ROM A
 ROM A has been downloaded from https://github.com/mejs/galaksija/tree/master/roms and comes from avian site https://web.archive.org/web/20221228104534/https://www.tablix.org/~avian/galaksija/rom/rom1.html

-Assembled ROM A is the same as ROM_A_without_ROM_B_init_ver_28.bin
+Assembled ROM A is the same as  https://github.com/mejs/galaksija/blob/master/roms/ROM%20A/ROM_A_without_ROM_B_init_ver_28.bin

-ROM A may be patched by doing two changes.
-One is cosmetic and is increasing version number.
+ROM A may be patched for ROM B autostart by doing two changes.
+One is cosmetic and increases version number to 29.
 The second change initializes ROM B at start-up to make its commands accessible.
-If there is no initialization patch, ROM B has to be inisialized at startup by typing A=USR(&1000)
+If there is no initialization patch, ROM B has to be initialized at startup by typing A=USR(&1000)

-Differences between ROM_A_without_ROM_B_init_ver_28.bin and ROM_A_with_ROM_B_init_ver_29.bin is just:
+Differences between ROM_A_without_ROM_B_init_ver_28.bin and ROM_A_with_ROM_B_init_ver_29.bin are just:

 ```
 46c46